Photo by Vanessa Simmons

 Named after the small village in Québec where the cheese was originally made, production of Oka takes place just southwest of Montréal in Canada.

 Production of Oka is now undertaken by a commercial company, the monks having sold the rights in 1996.
 Cheeses can be made from either pasteurized or raw milk.
-It is still made to a traditional monastic washed rind cheese recipe, in that it is pressed, is semisoft in texture and washed with a brine solution to encourage the development of the rind while it ages.
+It is still made according to a traditional monastic washed rind cheese recipe, in that it's pressed, semisoft in texture and is washed with a brine solution to encourage the development of the rind while it ages.
 Maturation takes place for a minimum of one month, while The 'Classic' version is ripened for two.

 The texture of Oka is semisoft, pliable, smooth and homogenous.
 The paste ranges in color from ivory to straw, the rind being closer to the classic reddish-orange of most washed rind cheeses.
 In terms of flavor, "Regular" Oka lacks the deep, penetrating flavors of the longer ripened, "Classic" Oka.
 Both cheeses are delicate and subtle, with a fresh but rounded lactic tang; with hints of butter and toast.
 Flavors intensify with age.

 Sip a Burgundy red or a zinfandel alongside this classic Canadian washed-rind.